Generating mock classes for unit testing in Swift

 // sourcery: AutoMockable

-protocol CounterDelegate: AnyObject {
+protocol CounterDelegate AnyObject {

 func counter(_ counter: Counter, didUpdateCount count: Int)